-Women in Newfoundland and Labrador won the right to vote and run for public office in April 1925 after decades of lobbying government officials and promoting their cause on the public stage.
+Women in Newfoundland won the right to vote and run for public office in April 1925 after decades of lobbying government officials and promoting their cause on the public stage.
 As voting members of society, women became better-equipped to influence public policy and advance their concerns, which often included domestic violence, maternal health, child welfare, and public education.
 Although suffragists endured years of mockery and opposition while fighting for enfranchisement, their victory affirmed the status of women as equal members of society and challenged traditional gender roles.

-The first campaign for women's suffrage in Newfoundland and Labrador took place in the 1890s and was closely linked to a growing prohibition movement.
+The first campaign for women's suffrage in Newfoundland took place in the 1890s and was closely linked to a growing prohibition movement.
 During this period, some of the country's women, particularly those in larger centres, argued alcohol consumption led to increased rates of domestic violence, poverty, and other social problems.
 A group of about 60 St. John's women formed the Women's Christian Temperance Union (WCTU) in September 1890 to promote these concerns, arguing that women and children were the least likely to drink, yet the primary victims of social problems caused by alcoholism.
 Women were physically weaker than men, financially dependent on their husbands and fathers, and lacking any political power to control their lives.

 The WCTU believed that if women had the right to vote in municipal elections, they would be able to reform lax liquor laws and improve their social circumstances.
 The group marched from the Old Temperance Hall (today the LSPU Hall) in downtown St. John's to the Colonial Building on 18 March 1891 to present government officials with petitions supporting their cause.
 These demands were controversial at the time – they not only advocated expanding women's roles into electoral politics, but also attempted to restrict male behaviour.